 Dr. Sophia Yen is Board Certified in Adolescent Medicine with 20+ years of experience in medicine.
-She graduated from MIT, UCSF Medical School, and UC Berkeley with a MPH in Maternal Child Health.
+She graduated from MIT, UCSF Medical School, and UC Berkeley with an MPH in Maternal Child Health.

-Dr. Yen co-founded Pandia Health, which is the only women-founded, women-led and doctor-led online birth control service.
-She has a passion to de-stigmatize birth control while making women’s lives better and aims to make birth control secure, confidential and as easy as possible to obtain.
+Dr. Yen co-founded Pandia Health, the only women-founded, women-led, and doctor-led online birth control service.
+She has a passion for de-stigmatizing birth control while making women’s lives better and aims to make birth control secure, confidential, and as easy as possible to obtain.

 Resources for Episode 007: Must-Know Birth Control Info with Dr. Yen